Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-III/07-Classic-Chatbots/1-intro-to-chatbots/1-what-are-chatbots.md

 ## How do they work?

 From a technical standpoint, chatbots function by processing user input—typically text or voice—through several layers, beginning with **natural language understanding (NLU)** to interpret the user's intent and extract relevant information.
-This is followed by a **dialogue management** system that determines how the bot should respond, using either predefined rules or machine learning models trained on large datasets.
+This is followed by a **dialogue management system** that determines how the bot should respond, using either predefined rules or machine learning models trained on large datasets.
 The response is then generated using **natural language generation (NLG)** and sent back to the user in human-readable form.
 More advanced AI chatbots, like those built on transformer models (e.g., GPT), use deep learning to predict and generate coherent, context-aware responses across a conversation.
 From the user's perspective, this process is seamless: they input a question or command and receive an intelligent, often conversational response almost instantly.
 The chatbot appears to "understand" and respond naturally, creating an interactive experience that feels human-like, even though it's powered by complex data pipelines, algorithms, and model inference under the hood.

 - NLU (Natural Language Understanding):
     - Intent Detection: Is the user asking a question, giving a command?
     - Entity Recognition: Extracting items like dates, names, product IDs.
-- Dialogue Management Layer:
+- Dialogue Management System Layer:
     - tracks conversation state,
     - decides next actions
     - applies business or model logic.